yob/share.rb/README.md

 At this stage, websockets is the only transport protocol supported, which means you will need to use a modern-ish client.
 Hopefully browserchannel will be an option soon, adding support for all major browsers.

+The value for authentication can be anything you like.
+At this stage the server ignores it, but eventually the server will be configurable to accept or deny the connection.

 ## Demo